 Federal College Work-Study

-The Federal College Work-Study program provides temporary part-time employment to students with financial need.
-Federal Work-Study helps students gain work experience while pursing your academic goals.
+The Federal Work Study program provides temporary part-time employment to students with financial need.
+Federal Work Study helps students gain work experience while pursuing their academic goals.

 Funding is limited and awards are based on a first-come first-serve basis.

 When you submit a FAFSA and complete all items on your Financial Aid Checklist, our office will automatically place federal work study onto your award letter with an ‘awarded’ status.
 This means you are eligible for the program, but there are additional steps to participate.

 23-24 federal work study recruitments have ended.
 If you wish to be considered for the 24-25 school year, complete your 24-25 FAFSA and all items on your financial aid checklist.